HomeSG Stock B49.SI

 3.1 Process Procedure

-To the extent possible, all reports will be handled in a confidential manner.
-In no event will information concerning the report be released to persons without a specific need to know about it.
-The Company will treat all reports with the utmost seriousness and will thoroughly review each such report and the allegations set forth in the report.
-The Company expects each Director, officer and employee to make every reasonable effort to assist persons involved in reviewing and investigating any report, including making himself or herself available for interviewing, responding to requests for documentation or other information, etc. Where appropriate, the Company will notify the individual who submitted a report of the outcome of his or her submission.
+• The AC and the Company expect each Director, officer and employee to make every reasonable effort to assist persons involved in reviewing and investigating any report, including making himself or herself available for interviewing, responding to requests for documentation or other information, etc.

 Reports Regarding Accounting Matters